hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/113_worship_of_substitutes_and_images.md

-The next points to be considered are the worship of Pratikas or of things more or less satisfactory as substitutes for God, and the worship of Pratimâs or images.
+The next points to be considered are the worship of Pratikas or of things more or less satisfactory as substitutes for God, and the worship of Pratimās or images.
 What is the worship of God through a Pratika?
-It is अब्रह्मणि ब्रह्मदृष्ट्याऽनुसन्धानम् — Joining the mind with devotion to that which is not Brahman, taking it to be Brahman" — says Bhagavân Râmânuja.
-"Worship the mind as Brahman this is internal; and the Âkâsha as Brahman, this is with regard to the Devas", says Shankara.
+It is अब्रह्मणि ब्रह्मदृष्ट्याऽनुसन्धानम् — Joining the mind with devotion to that which is not Brahman, taking it to be Brahman" — says Bhagavān Rāmānuja.
+"Worship the mind as Brahman this is internal; and the Âkāsha as Brahman, this is with regard to the Devas", says Shankara.
 The mind is an internal Pratika, the Akasha is an external one, and both have to be worshipped as substitutes of God.
 He continues, "Similarly — 'the Sun